federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   "melting" the colvars (i.e., turning them into rows of a single column), using a primary key to uniquely relate the output to the corresponding observations;

 -   "left joining" (i.e., merging two datasets, conforming the size of the second one to that of the first one) the molten data on content from the original dataset.

+Revealing the contributions of individual countries is an important goal of the project, so I am going to tidy the dataset with respect to "Countries" first.
+Tasks 1-2 are accomplished by functions `split.strings` and `extract.countries`, task 3 by `append.columns`.
+The unprocessed column is kept as primary key.

 #### **Generate main dataset**